-Through this process God taught me something—many things, in fact.
-What started out as a huge, dreaded burden ended up a fantastic blessing.
-I can find things in record time (Pinterest helped me with organizing ideas).
+Through this process, God always teaches me something—many things, in fact.
+What starts out as a huge, dreaded burden ends up a fantastic blessing.
+I can find things in record time (Pinterest helps me with organizing ideas).
 I have a new admiration for my husband, and he thinks he got a new wife!
-The house has a fresh look—and God gave me a new confidence.
-Not to mention all the stories that evolved during that time!
+The house has a fresh look—and God gives me new confidence.
+Not to mention all the stories that evolve during these times!

 It’s Not Over ‘Til It’s Over

 One day God whispered to me, “Life is a constant necessary process of discarding, rearranging, and redecorating—preparing for your final home.
 But life is also filled with my blessings.”

 God’s blessings come in all shapes and sizes.
 He loves to bless His people!
 But after a closer look in the Bible, I discovered many blessings I had never thought about–like getting rid of stuff—excess baggage that interferes with our intimacy with Him and His peaceful presence in our lives.
 In fact, I found that knowing God more intimately is one of the best blessings of all.

 Eight Unexpected Blessings (Just for Starters)

 At Thanksgiving, what better time to think through and appreciate the unexpected blessings God shows us—especially the ones pointing to His character?
 Here are just a few: